thedevdojo/voyager/docs/customization/overriding-files.md

 }
 ```

-Finally, go to the BREAD settings and fill in the Model Name with your fully-qualified class-name.
-Following the
+Finally, go to the BREAD settings for the model you are overriding and fill in the Model Name with your fully-qualified
-`DataRow` row example:
+class-name.
+Following the `DataRow` row example:

 ![](../.gitbook/assets/bread_override_voyager_models.png)